wmdev0808/PHP/challenge-001/README.md

 ## 45. Flash Old Form Data to the Session

+- About

+  - Now that we understand how to temporarily "flash" data to the session, we can now return to the topic of displaying "old" form data to the user.

+- Things You'll Learn

+  - Identified that old form data is not shown after a failed login attempt.

+  - Flashes old form data (email) to remember it when redirected back to the form.

+  - Uses session `_flash` to retrieve old email value for the login page.

+  - Improves the code by using the `Session::get('old')` method.

+  - Introduces a new helper function named `old()` to fetch old form data.

+  - Refactors the code to use the new `old()` function in the login page.

+  - Mentions that the controller refactoring is not yet complete and more improvements will be shown next.

 ## 46. Automatically Redirect Back Upon Failed Validation

 # 7. Meet Composer